 - Blockchain is a new technology, and the current environment in healthcare is not very adoption of Blockchain.
 It is difficult for any firm to rely on blockchain technology because they have to train their existing employees with this new technology.
 Training will appear like an extra cost to the company.

-While reviewing changes that have occurred in the past few years, Blockchain has moved the healthcare industry to a high performing sector by bringing in the technological infrastructure.
+While reviewing changes that have occurred in the past few years, Blockchain has moved the healthcare industry to a high-performing sector by bringing in the technological infrastructure.
 The adoption is widespread in the industry, but still, it is foreign to many executives.
 CXOs of the healthcare industry should try to learn more about Blockchain and adopt it in the system.
-Blockchain is a technology wave that should not be overlooked by the Healthcare sector.
+Blockchain is a technology wave that the Healthcare sector should not overlook.